 Constantly hearing the neighbors’ dog barking or the parties down the street can be distracting.
 With the proper soundproofing, your living situation can be much more comfortable.

+Soundproofing insulation is a product used in commercial and residential properties that prevents sounds from transferring between your property and the outdoors.
 There are various kinds of acoustic insulation available for soundproofing.
-They come in a variety of sizes and materials like mineral wood, fiberglass, cotton, etc.
+They come in a variety of sizes and materials like mineral wood, fiberglass, cotton and more.

-Soundproof insulation can be used on ceilings, floors, and inside and outside walls—resulting in a peaceful environment for you to rest quietly or make as much noise as you please.
+Soundproof insulation can be used on ceilings, floors and inside and outside walls, resulting in a peaceful environment for you to rest quietly or make as much noise as you please.

-Types of Soundproofing Insulation Materials
+Common Types of Soundproofing Insulation for Homes & Businesses

 Here are some of the most common soundproofing insulation materials to use:

-- Sound Insulation (mineral wool, rock wool or fiberglass)—batts of these materials fit between wall studs and fill the airspace to help absorb sounds
+- Sound insulation (mineral wool, rock wool or fiberglass): Batts of these materials fit between wall studs and fill the air space to help absorb sounds.

-- Acoustic Panels/Boards—aside from this material’s soundproofing role, it can also be very decorative since it comes in different patterns and colors
+- Acoustic panels/boards: Aside from this material’s soundproofing role, it can also be very decorative since it comes in different patterns and colors.

-- Floor Underlayment—cork, felt, and polymer sheets are put under the tile or hardwood floors to weaken the noise
+- Floor underlayment: Cork, felt and polymer sheets are put under the tile or hardwood floors to weaken the noise.

-- Architectural Soundproofing—this material consists of anything used in the building construction
+- Architectural soundproofing: This material consists of anything used in the building construction.

-Soundproof Insulation in Austin, Texas
+Your Local Soundproof Insulation Contractors in Austin, TX